pollyzoid/RemnantKit/docs/Saves/README.md

 Both profile and character saves share the same general structure.
 Remnant 2 has compressed save files, which can be read after decompressing with zlib (after parsing the relevant parts from the file).
-A small decompressing tool will be created soon.
+A small decompressing tool is available in `RemnantKit.Tools.UnSav`.

 010 templates have been slightly cleaned up – mostly naming- and structure-wise – but are very lacking in documentation.
 Notes about the actual structure and different important bits will be